cheertsang/Personal/LaMeraChimba_PreliminaryDesign.md

 - Walter Guardado (wg249@cornell.edu)

-[Wow!
-This is a very impressive start!
-You have clearly connected to the motivation that the world needs better sedimentation tanks!
-And this analysis makes it clear that there are so many opportunities to make improvements.
-Add your thought process for selecting the tank that you chose.
-We need prices urgently to help guide this design process.
-We need to be absolutely sure that it make sense to build larger diameter prefab sed tanks.
-I suspect this will be economically favorable, but it isn't clear yet!
-Perhaps include additional reflections on the tradeoffs of having multiple different sizes of sed tanks versus using a modular system where you vary the number of sed tanks depending on demand.]:#
+[Great!
+Add some more detail on the design and cost comparison with the current PF300.
+For both designs calculate reasonable design flows assuming 1 mm/s upflow velocity in the floc blanket.
+Calculate or estimate the available height for the floc blanket assuming that there is 5 cm of clear water below the plate settlers. make sure to have the same capture velocity for the plate or tube settlers to make the comparison fair.
+Of course, we need to do research to figure out what capture velocity is actually optimal. ]:#

+[It seems that you didn't respond to all of my comments.
+Best practice is to write a comment in response.
+Otherwise it isn't clear if we are communicating!
+Maybe I read this too fast.
+I didn't see how you selected the tank given the many tanks that are available.
+Explain your algorithm for tank selection.
+I'd recommend that you have a conversation with Paul Charles about how you might build the bottom geometry of this tank.
+I've shared the problem with Paul and so he has been thinking about options.
+Bottom geometry is fascinating for this scale of a project because although we are designing a smaller scale plant, the width of this tank is much larger than anything that we have ever built.
+Even Gracias has sed tanks that are only 1.08 m wide!
+This means that the solution you develop for this tank might be applicable to retrofits of large rectangular sed tanks too.
+We've never thought about optimizing the width of the valleys in our sed tanks.
+Take the valley width to the extremes, identify what fails in both extremes, see if you can identify what might determine the optimal width.
+Remember that each valley needs a inlet manifold.
+Consider that we could design a inlet manifold system that starts with a trunk line and that has inlet manifold branches.
+I'm eager to see where this goes because with a bit of luck we will build this design this summer!]:#

 ## Introduction/Background

 The capital cost of a traditional AguaClara plant is fixed at roughly \$100,000, plus an additional \$8,000 per L/s of plant capacity ([Weber-Shirk, 2019](https://github.com/AguaClara/CEE4540_Master/raw/master/Lectures/In%20Class/AguaClara%20Ecosystem.pptx)).
 This cost is due to the fact that traditional AguaClara plants are constructed of mostly concrete, which require extensive excavation and on-site construction.
 The higher the plant capacity, the price per L/s decreases.
 Thus, traditional AguaClara plants are more cost-efficient for larger communities and often not feasible for serving smaller communities that require flow rates of less than 5 L/s.
 In order to serve this market of smaller communities, AguaClara designed the PF300, a pre-fabricated 1 L/s plant intended to serve a population of 300 ([Buhl et. al, 2016](https://confluence.cornell.edu/pages/viewpage.action?pageId=333352626&preview=/333352626/335435860/Prefab_Final_Report.pdf)).

 AguaClara would like to expand its efforts in serving a range of smaller communities.
 Thus, we would like to design a range of designs that accommodate for flow rates of 1 to 5 L/s ("plantitas").
 In particular, we will be focusing on the design of the sedimentation tank.
-The current design of the PF300 sedimentation tank consists of two sections of a cylindrical corrugated HDPE pipe welded together at a 30 degree angle (Figure 1):
+The current design of the PF300 sedimentation tank consists of two sections of a cylindrical corrugated PVC pipe welded together at a 30 degree angle (Figure 1):

+[wait!
+This isn't HDPE!
+You can't weld different types of plastic together!
+This is a critical issue.
+If we switch from PVC to another material for your new design we need to switch any other components that need to be glued or welded to the tank. ]

 <p align="center">
   <img src="https://github.com/cheertsang/Personal/blob/master/IMG_3748.JPG?raw=True" height=500>
 </p>
 <p align="center">

 **Figure 1:** The fully fabricated PF300 plant.
-The sedimentation tank is housed in the teal HDPE corrugated pipe ([Herrera et. al, 2016](https://www.overleaf.com/read/cnkbrqcsxxfn)).
+The sedimentation tank is housed in the teal PVC corrugated pipe ([Herrera et. al, 2016](https://www.overleaf.com/read/cnkbrqcsxxfn)).

 Like the traditional AguaClara plants, the internal structure of the sedimentation tank consists of sedimentation plates, a floc hopper, an inlet manifold, outlet manifold, base plates, and a jet reverser (Figure 2).

+[I always find it amusing when students write the phrase "traditional AguaClara" :)]

 <p align="center">
   <img src="https://github.com/cheertsang/Personal/blob/master/sed_tank_schematic.png?raw=True" height=300>